ga4gh/data-security/AAI/AAIConnectProfile.md

 #### Conformance for Passport Issuers

 1. Passport Issuers are used to package Visas into signed Passports.

-2. Passport Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.
+2. Passport Issuers do not need to be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.

     1. Passport Issuers MAY be AAI Clients, Clearinghouses, Brokers or any other entity and do not need to be part of the OIDC flow.

     2. Passports SHOULD be signed in the same way that Brokers sign access tokens.

 3. Passports themselves are JWTs that contain Visas.
 Passports use this format [Format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) as a signed JWT.

     1. It is RECOMMENDED for Passports to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

 4. Passports MAY be issued from a Token Endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications:

     1. The Token Endpoint MAY support other OAuth2 grant types.